solliancenet/microsoft-postgresql-developer-guide/04_01_AI/04_Responsible_AI.md

 With these principles in mind, developers should consider their context with the use of Generative AI in their applications.

+Check out the YouTube video [AI in a Minute: Responsible AI](https://youtu.be/fHEaFDMxFwQ) - How to think about it.

 ## Harmful Results

 ### Hallucinations